Pawankafund

 Karen indigenous women in Ban Huay Hoi, Thailand

-Learn about inspiring stories from the seven regions of the world: Africa, Arctic, Asia, Latino America, North America, Pacific, Russia.
+Explore stories and updates from Pawanka Fund’s work across seven regions of the world: Africa, the Arctic, Asia, Latin America, North America, the Pacific, and Russia.
+These stories highlight initiatives, experiences, and learning processes shared by partner organizations and communities.

 Behind Pawanka, There is a Great History